 One of the first things you need to learn about using an arcade/fight stick is how to hold it.
 While it may come naturally to some, it’s always good to establish a solid baseline technique.

-In this guide, I will show a variety of different ways to hold your arcade stick.
+In this guide, I will show various ways to hold your arcade stick.
 It’s worth pointing out that there is no right or wrong way to hold a stick.
 Quite simply, if it works for you, then go for it.
 Let’s get started.

-It would help if you placed your stick on your lap or a flat surface.
+It would help to place your stick on your lap or a flat surface.
 But, again, this comes down to personal preference.
 Many professional players use it, either way, so do whatever is comfortable for you.

-If you don’t have access to a flat surface or you like to sit on the couch/sofa when playing, then your lap might be the most comfortable place for your fight stick.
+If you don’t have access to a flat surface or like to sit on the couch/sofa when playing, your lap might be the most comfortable place for your fight stick.

-It’s also more practical to play on your lap during a local tourney or on the move, as table space isn’t always guaranteed.
+Playing on your lap during a local tourney or on the move is also more practical, as table space isn’t always guaranteed.

 Other surfaces could include a coffee table, desk, chair, TV stand, the floor, etc. Make sure the surface is stable.
 You don’t want to break your favorite monitor playing on a desk — trust me, I know.